 How to Guides

-Download our organisers’ leaflets for schools or organisations.
-We also have an organisers’ timeline and Science on a Shoestring guides that will help you get going – these show how you can do STEM activities on a small budget, using our free resources.
+Use the organisers’ timeline and science on a shoestring guides to help you get going – these show how you can do STEM activities on a small budget, using our free resources.

-If you are working with younger audiences, then the British Science Association’s CREST Star activities (aimed at children aged 5 – 12) is a great starting point for group activities to do during British Science Week.
-They are designed to be run by any teacher, educator or youth club leader – you don’t have a science background – because each activity comes with an organisers’ card with instructions, highlighted safety points and a resource list.
+CREST Star challenges (aimed at children aged 5 – 12) each take 45minutes to an hour and involve creative, hands-on science experiments linked to everyday life.
+They are designed to be run by any teacher, educator or youth club leader – you don’t need to have a science background.
+Each challenge comes with an organisers’ card with instructions, highlighted safety points and a resource list.

 Read about what others have done in our event case studies from previous years.